hanishkvc/prgs-fin-finfoolserrandkvc/README.rst

 could be buggy and stupid in more ways than one.
 Also the data it works with may not be error free and uptodate always.
 So dont use this program for anything.

+The logic also has been updated to fetch historic/bhav data from nse website, so that one can look at historic stock data in blind and stupid ways.

 Calling the Program
 ======================